amperity/amperity-docs/amperity_reference/source/stitch.rst

 .. stitch-preprocess-data-phone-start

 Amperity preprocesses phone numbers by removing parentheses, hyphens, and spaces, consolidating every phone number to a numeric string.
+Stitch uses the last 10 digits of a phone number for identity resolution.

 .. list-table::
    :widths: 300 300